 - Defaults.
 If you fail to make a payment on a debt within 60 days of the due date, your credit provider can hand the matter over to debt collectors and also report the debt to a credit reporting agency.
 The default will then be listed in your credit file and affect your credit score.

 - Writs, summons and court judgements.
 If you’ve been invited to appear in court to settle a debt, this (along with any resulting court judgement) will be listed in your credit file.

 - Late and missed payments.
 Your credit file records both positive and negative information about your repayment history, so if you’ve made late credit card or loan repayments or missed them altogether, it shows that you may have trouble managing your finances.

 - Multiple credit enquiries.
-If you make several credit enquiries in a short space of time, for example if you file multiple personal loan applications in the space of a couple of months, it indicates to lenders that you may be under financial stress.
-This can in turn affect your credit rating.
+If you make several credit enquiries in a short space of time, for example, if you file multiple personal loan applications in the space of a couple of months, it indicates to lenders that you may be under financial stress.
+This can then affect your credit rating.

 Bad credit can certainly have a detrimental effect on your ability to access credit in the future, but it doesn’t mean all options are closed to you.
 Even if your credit history is far from perfect you may still be able to access:

 - Personal loans.
 It’s still possible to qualify for a personal loan if you have bad credit; in fact, some lenders specialise in offering financing to borrowers with a less-than-perfect credit history.
 You can compare bad credit loans of up to $5,000 and even $10,000 at finder.com.au, or you may need to consider a short term loan if you need urgent access to cash.
 Just make sure to only borrow from a reputable registered credit provider and remember that because you have bad credit, the lender may charge you a higher interest rate on the money you borrow.